AVEVA PI Web API

 Patching may require device reboot — plan for process interruption

-HOTFIXUpdate PI Web API to version 2023 SP1 Patch 1 or higher
+HOTFIXUpdate PI Web API to 2023 SP1 Patch 1 or higher

 Long-term hardening